Ohio in the American Civil War: Military recruitment

 Several Buckeye regiments played critical roles in other important battles.
 The 8th OVI was instrumental in helping repulse Pickett's Charge at the Battle of Gettysburg.
 At the same battle, the 66th OVI flanked repeated Confederate assaults and helped secure the crest of Culp's Hill.
 George Nixon, great-grandfather of President Richard Nixon, died at Gettysburg in the 73rd OVI.

 John Clem, celebrated as "Johnny Shiloh" and "The Drummer Boy of Chickamauga," became the youngest person to become a noncommissioned officer in United States Army history.
 More than 100 soldiers from Ohio units earned the Medal of Honor during the conflict.
 Several were awarded it for the ill-fated Great Locomotive Chase.

 President Lincoln had a habit on the eve of a battle of asking how many Ohio men would participate.
 When someone inquired why, Lincoln remarked, "Because I know that if there are many Ohio soldiers to be engaged, it is probable we will win the battle, for they can be relied upon in such an emergency."

 Small-scale riots broke out in ethnic German and Irish districts, and in areas along the Ohio River with many Copperheads.
 Holmes County, Ohio was an isolated localistic areas dominated by Pennsylvania Dutch and some recent German immigrants.
 It was a Democratic stronghold and few men dared speak out in favor of conscription.
 Local politicians denounced Lincoln and Congress as despotic, seeing the draft law as a violation of their local autonomy.
-In June 1863, small scale disturbance broke out; they ended when the Army send in armed units.
+In June 1863, small scale disturbance broke out; but ended when the Army sent in armed units.

 John A. Gillis, a corporal from the 64th Ohio Infantry, gave his reasons for fighting for the Union in the war, stating in his diary that "We are now fighting to destroy the cause of these dangerous diseases, which is slavery and the slave power."